There aren’t universal foods that boost the immune system for everyone. Some people do well by eating oranges, others are better off eating meat.

 - Super cold fruits: banana, cranberry, grapefruit, lemon, lime, mango, melon, mulberry, rhubarb, watermelon

-Foods that boost immune system for recurrent colds
+Best foods to boost immune system for recurrent colds

-Here is a short list of warmers:
+Here is a short list of food warmers:

 - Warm grains: oats, quinoa, spelt